 - from AUD to USD 0.7%

-The borderless account is the first platform offering true multi-country banking to anyone who needs it, no matter where you live.
+The Wise (formerly Transferwise) Borderless account is the first platform offering true multi-country banking to anyone who needs it, no matter where you live.

-You can receive and send money all over the world, and hold and convert money in over 40 global currencies, and get a contactless Mastercard debit card for spending abroad.
+You can receive and send money all over the world, hold and convert money in 56 currencies, and get a contactless MasterCard debit card for spending abroad.

-This is modern a modern day banking revolution.
+This is a modern day banking revolution.
 It will save you money.
 I have saved thousands in fees already.
-Enjoy!